Lesson 002. Pronunciation Basics. Chinese Tones.

-Tones in Chinese convey differences in meaning.
+Chinese musical tones convey differences in meaning.
 In this lesson I will teach you how to pronounce them correctly.
 You can practice Chinese pronunciation with me.

 Don’t worry, I guarantee, with my lessons you will master your Chinese pronunciation and tones very well.

-In order to download all 100+ lessons with full PDF transcripts and worksheets, please become a registered user.
+In order to download all 200+ lessons with full PDF transcripts and worksheets, please signup today!

 Hi